 Even if you have had a COVID-19 vaccine, it is still important to follow public health measures to prevent the virus from spreading.
 Go to ahs.ca/covid for the most up-to-date information.

 How many doses of mRNA COVID-19 vaccine do I need?

-You need at least 2 doses of an mRNA COVID-19 vaccine.
+You need at least 2 doses of an mRNA COVID-19 vaccine to be considered fully immunized.
+These doses are called your primary series.